On this page

 In-store Mockup Validator

-Bridging retail’s “attitude-behavior gap” through expressive, data-driven IoT product mockups.
+Helping FMCG companies validate their products in supermarket through expressive, data-driven IoT product mockups.

 Tools & Methods